Gugarutz/FH-Wels-Thesis-Template/README.md

 ### German Users

 For German users, this [YouTube Playlist](https://www.youtube.com/playlist?list=PL0FqMC_xCtjTg5XgHXhNPUJNib6gW_Zpi) serves as a reference.
 The recommended TeXstudio settings align with those in the playlist, but follow the installation instructions here in case of conflicting information.
 Whether to use `de_DE`, `de_AT`, or another dictionaries for spellchecking in TeXstudio is up to the user.
+The spellchecking can be changed at any time in the bottom right and can be inserted as a magic comment for each file (per file spellcheck).
 If dictionaries are unavailable, check [this resource](https://tex.stackexchange.com/questions/87650/dictionary-for-texstudio-no-dictionary-available).

 See the [Extended Playlist](https://www.youtube.com/playlist?list=PL0FqMC_xCtjTEasZqICLLwTjk80rAP2GQ) for a deeper understanding of TeX.
 Highly recommended.